 A truce is called in March 1932.
 The Japanese then establish the puppet state of Manchukuo, centred on Manchuria and headed by the last Chinese emperor, Puyi.

-1932 - The Japanese military effectively takes control of the Japanese Government in May when the prime minister is assassinated.
+1932 - The Japanese military effectively takes control of the Japanese Government in May when the prime minister is assassinated by a group of junior naval officers and army cadets.
 Manchukuo is formally recognised by the military-controlled regime.

 Ishii is promoted to lieutenant-colonel and placed in charge of the Epidemic Prevention Research Laboratory.
 He sets up an outpost of the laboratory at Harbin in northern Manchukuo.
 A second centre is then established at Beiyinhe, an isolated location 100 km south of Harbin.